syncfusion-content/js-api-docs/api/js/ejGrid.md

 <ts name="ej.Grid.VirtualScrollMode"/>

 This is used to define the mode of virtual scrolling in grid.
-See virtualScrollMode
+See <a href="global.html#enum:virtualscrollmode">virtualScrollMode</a>

 #### Default Value:
 {:.param}